Karelsulcia muelleri: Symbiosis

-"Ca. K. muelleri" is a symbiont for a group of insects classified under the suborder Auchenorrhyncha.
-Usual hosts are cicadas, leafhoppers, treehoppers, spittlebugs, and planthoppers.
-"Ca. K. muelleri" is always found co-residing its host with another bacterial endosymbiont from the phylum Pseudomonadota.
-For example, "Ca. K. muelleri" and "Candidatus Zinderia insecticola" are both found to live in the bacteriome of select species of the spittlebug.
+Candidatus Sulcia muelleri is an obligate endosymbiont of sap-feeding insects, primarily cicadas and leafhoppers, where it provides essential amino acids missing from their plant sap diet.
+It often coexists with a secondary symbiont, such as Hodgkinia or Baumannia, which complements its metabolic capabilities.
+Sulcia muelleri has an extremely reduced genome, averaging around 250 kilobases, losing most regulatory genes due to its dependence on the host environment.

 Insect-associated symbionts have been found to share a similar set of features.
 All symbionts appear to possess a reduced genome, have a high GC-content and bear a more frequent base-pair substitution rate compared to their free-living ancestors.

 Because of symbiosis, hosts may be able to utilize metabolic pathways they might not be able to use if their endosymbionts were absent; one relevant example is the ability for sap-feeding insects to survive off of relatively nutrient-poor food sources, e.g. xylem and phloem.

 Symbiosis with the glassy-winged sharpshooter

 Most of the contemporary research concerning the nature of the symbiosis between "Ca. K. muelleri" and its hosts has been conducted on the glassy-winged sharpshooter.
 "Ca. K. muelleri" is always found inside the bacteriocyte of a host along with at least one other endosymbiont; The GSWW strain of "Ca. K. muelleri" is found within the glassy-winged sharpshooter along with the Gammaproteobacterium, Baumannia cicadellinicola.
 Genomic analysis has revealed the respective metabolic roles for each other members of this symbiotic triangle.
 The glassy-winged sharpshooter, which feeds on the xylem of plants, supplies simple amino acids and carbon sources for the two endosymbionts.
 In return, "Ca. K. muelleri" uses the basic materials to synthesize complex amino acids like homoserine or L-threonine.
 Baumannia cicadellinicola is reported to provide most of the cofactors and vitamins for the system.

-One unanswered question about this symbiotic relationship asks how the endosymbionts receive a sufficient amount nitrogen.
+One unanswered question about this symbiotic relationship asks how the endosymbionts receive a sufficient amount of nitrogen.
 This speculation arises due to the dilute and nutrient-poor character of xylem.
 Although nitrogen assimilation was hypothesized, genomic analysis suggests that "Ca. K. muelleri" lacks the ability to perform this function.